noodldocs/noodldocs.github.io/nodes/data/model.md

 ### Actions

 **Fetch**
-When a signal is sent to _Fetch_ the model will get the most recent data from the database.
+When a signal is sent to _Fetch_ the model will get the most recent data from the cloud store.

 **Set**
 When a signal is sent to _Set_ the values on the property inputs of this node will be set on the object referenced by the _Id_.
 This is the same as for [Object](/nodes/data/object.md).

 **Save**
-When triggered will save the data on the property inputs to the database.
+When triggered will save the data on the property inputs to the cloud store.
 This will also issue a _Set_ so other Models and Objects with the same _Id_ will be updated.
-If it completed successfully a _Deleted_ signal will be outputed, otherwise a _Failure_ signal will be send and the error can be found on the _Error_ output.
+If it completed successfully a _Saved_ signal will be outputed, otherwise a _Failure_ signal will be send and the error can be found on the _Error_ output.

 **Delete**
-When triggered will delete the model with the given _Id_ from the database.
+When triggered will delete the model with the given _Id_ from the cloud store.
 If it completed successfully a _Deleted_ signal will be outputed, otherwise a _Failure_ signal will be send and the error can be found on the _Error_ output.

-**New**
+**Insert**
 A signal on this input will create a new Model with a fresh new unique _Id_.
-The data on the property inputs will be set on this new model.
+The data on the property inputs will be set on this new model as well as the result of the initialize script.
 When completed the _Created_ signal will be sent.

-**Insert**
-A signal here will first do a _New_ to create a new object followed by a _Save_.
+The model will also be inserted into the collection in the cloud store and when completed the _Saved_ signal output will be emitted.

 ### Properties

-The node will have any properties from the Models in the Collection that it can find in the database as well as any properties that the are specified directly on the Model, just like for [Objects](/nodes/data/object.md).
+The node will have any properties from the Models in the Collection that it can find in the cloud store schema as well as any properties that the are specified directly on the Model, just like for [Objects](/nodes/data/object.md).

 ![](object-props.png ':class=img-size-s')

 ### Scripts

 **Initialize**
-Here you can provide a small Javascript snippet that is run when a new model is created via the _New_ or _Insert_ signals.
+Here you can provide a small Javascript snippet that is run when a new model is created via the _Insert_ signal.

 ```javascript
 initialize({